 Our green olive brine is made with organic lemon juice, spring water, sea salt (hand harvested by the family who grows our olives) and the wild herb savory.
 It is a wonderful marinade for white meats or makes a ready-to-serve salad topper alongside olive oil.

-The brine used for our black olives consists of red wine vinegar, spring water, and Mediterranean sea salt.
+The brine used for our black olives consists of white wine vinegar, spring water, and Mediterranean sea salt.
 Amazingly, the same family grows the grapes organically, makes their own wine, and ferments it into vinegar making it truly farm-to-table.
-Red wine vinegar adds a tangy punch of flavor to a variety of dishes and is full of antioxidants.
+White wine vinegar adds a tangy punch of flavor to a variety of dishes and is full of antioxidants.
 It also aids digestion.

 1. Greek Salad